Jerusalem (Swedish band): Hiatus and Dancing on the Head of the Serpent (1985–1987)

-Jerusalem's fourth album, Vi Kan Inte Stoppas (Can't Stop Us Now) (1983), included a stylistic change to a more melodic rock sound with less overtly God-centered lyrics.
-Members of the band eventually tired out, and in 1985, Jerusalem stopped touring and enrolled in the Word of Life Bible School.
+In 1985, Jerusalem stopped touring and relocated to Uppsala with their families to attend Word of Life Bible School, all except keyboardist Dan Tibell.
 Jerusalem released a fifth album in 1987 called Dancing on the Head of the Serpent featuring Reidar I. Paulsen on the keyboards.
 The record sleeve depicted a person clad in denim jeans and boots, appearing to be half human and half lizard.
 This radical image shocked many Swedish Christians, and some record stores banned the album, while others continued to stock and sell the album, albeit under the sales counter.
-After this album, the band took a six-year hiatus.
+Christiansson said the backlash was confined entirely to Sweden, with no negative reaction to the cover anywhere else the album was sold.